DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 ![Alt text](Images/webserver-storages29.png)

+## Configuring a Database Server and Implementing LVM Storage Subsystem on It

 **Please note: Due to the restrictions on AWS Free Tier EC2 instances and the resultant accruing charges, I'll be switching to Oracle VirtualBox (VMs) running on RHEL7 for the remainder of this project.
-The outcome of running steps 1 to 21 above on the VM is shown below**
+The outcome of running steps 1 to 21 above on the Web Server VM is shown below**

 ![Alt text](Images/webserver-storages_vm.png)